FerretDB/FerretDB/website/blog/2023-09-28-how-to-contribute-to-open-source-2022.md

 There is one more tradition here, in October, some open source projects mark their issues with the [`hacktoberfest`](https://github.com/search?q=label%3Ahacktoberfest&type=issues) label, and such issues are often suitable for first-time contributors.

 At FerretDB, we are preparing for Hacktoberfest too!
-So, if you are looking for something to contribute to, take a look at the good first issues in our [FerretDB](https://github.com/FerretDB/FerretDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [github-actions](https://github.com/FerretDB/github-actions/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) repositories.
+So, if you are looking for something to contribute to, take a look at the good first issues in our [FerretDB](https://github.com/FerretDB/FerretDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) repository.

 ### 3. Select a good first issue and read the contribution guidelines